zincsearch/zincsearch-docs/docs/ZincSearch/installation.md

         aws ecr-public get-login-password --region us-east-1 | docker login --username AWS --password-stdin public.ecr.aws

-    Error - 2  : If you get error around permission denied when running docker command then you may want to fix permissions of data folder. zinc executable in docker runs as non-root and would need permissions to write to data folder.
+    Error - 2  : If you get error around permission denied when running docker command then you may want to fix permissions of data folder. zincsearch executable in docker runs as non-root and would need permissions to write to data folder.
 You can run below command to fix it:

         chmod a+rwx ./data